Police corruption: Lithuania

-The Special Investigative Services (SIS) is an independent national Lithuanian anti corruption body formed in 1997.
-In 2008 SIS was rated second, after the media, as the most effective anti corruption measure in Lithuania (by whom?).

-Previously SIS was a subordinate of the Ministry of Interior however in 2000 it became an independent agency.
-The SIS' responsibilities range from solving and preventing corruption, to developing Lithuania's anti corruption strategy.
+The Special Investigative Services (SIS) is an independent national Lithuanian anti-corruption body formed in 1997.
+In 2008, SIS was rated second, after the media, as the most effective anti-corruption measure in Lithuania (by whom?).
+Previously, SIS was a subordinate of the Ministry of Interior however, in 2000, it became an independent agency.
+The SIS's responsibilities range from solving and preventing corruption, to developing Lithuania's anti-corruption strategy.
 Any member of the public can report potential cases of corruption to SIS.

 Established in 1998, the Internal Investigation Service (IIS) is an internal police department that performs legal monitoring and is tasked with enforcing disciplinary sanctions when necessary.
 The IIS can investigate the actions of individual officers.
 The IIS reports to one of the Deputy Commissioner Generals and has the ability to investigate cases of police corruption.

 As well as the Internal Investigation Service, the Immunity Service is responsible for preventing and investigating corruption within the Lithuanian police force.
 The Immunity Service reports to the Commissioner General of the Police.

 Despite these measures, the issue of police corruption in Lithuania continues to be prevalent.
 The Special Eurobarometer 397 report on corruption found that 63% of Lithuanian respondents believed corruption within the police or customs to be widespread.
 Lithuania's levels of police force corruption can be deemed particularly high when compared to other European Union states.
-The police force was considered to be the most trusted of all institutions in the majority of European Union member states; however, Lithuania was one of three exemptions to this (along with Latvia and Croatia).
+The police force was considered to be the most trusted of all institutions in the majority of European Union member states; however, Lithuania was one of three exeptions to this (along with Latvia and Croatia).

 The success of Lithuania's anti-corruption methods has been difficult to measure.
 This was a main criticism made in a 2014 report by the European Commission measuring Lithuania's implementation of the United Nations Convention against Corruption.
-Whilst Lithuania has put appropriate anti-corruption measures in place, the success of such measures is difficult to measure due to limited disclosure of statistics and further limited public release as to how such anti corruption institutions work in practice.
+Whilst Lithuania has put appropriate anti-corruption measures in place, the success of such measures is difficult to measure due to limited disclosure of statistics and further limited public release as to how such anti-corruption institutions work in practice.

-To form a balanced view of corruption in Lithuania, more comparative data would be required focusing on the Lithuanian SSR, the interwar Republic of Lithuania, Lithuania in the Russian Empire and the Kingdom of Lithuania.
+To form a balanced view of corruption in Lithuania, more comparative data would be required, focusing on the Lithuanian SSR, the interwar Republic of Lithuania, Lithuania in the Russian Empire and the Kingdom of Lithuania.
 Corruption perception might or might mot not be a valid measure of corruption, for example, underestimating corruption in countries (such as France, Germany, Italy or the United Kingdom) which have considerably less press freedom (as exemplified by the World Press Freedom Index).